top of page

 In 2004, a new stained glass window was installed in the sanctuary, the south parking lot was paved, a new dishwasher was installed, the first stage of a sprinkler system was installed, and a patio was poured at the parsonage.
 A new sound system was installed in the sanctuary.

 In 2005 The parsonage at 4020 North 13th Street was sold.
-In 2006 the Annual Father’s Day Car Show was started and in 2007 A Community Prayer Garden was constructed.
+In 2007 A Community Prayer Garden was constructed.
 Memorial bricks were sold to help pay for the garden.
 And finally, in 2008 a new addition was added: Elevator installed, narthex enlarged, balcony removed, new fellowship floor and ceiling, kitchen refreshed, new roof, canopy added, and new windows and doors in the back of the sanctuary.

 bottom of page